onmyway133/GifCapture/README.md

 - Get the binary from https://github.com/onmyway133/GifCapture/releases

 #### Brew Cask
-- Run `brew cask install gifcapture`
+- Run `brew install --cask gifcapture`

 ## How to use